 A Look Into the Markets

-This past week interest rates moved lower on optimism the debt ceiling will be lifted and on surprisingly low inflation out of Europe.
-Let’s discuss what happened and investigate the week ahead.
+This past week interest rates improved once again, despite the Fed not cutting rates.
+Let's discuss what happened and look into the week ahead.

 Looking Ahead